AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 There are a variety of commands to manipulate files/directories::

- cd, mkdir, cp, rm, rm -r, mv, ln, touch
+ cd, mkdir, cp, cp -r, rm, rm -r, mv, ln, touch

 Note that ``cd`` is a shell builtin which change's the shell's own working directory.
 This is the base from which all other commands